If you are (or someone you are with is) in immediate danger or feel unsafe, call 9‑1‑1.

 The University of Oregon is committed to fostering an environment free of sexual harassment, including sexual assault, dating or domestic violence, gender-based harassment and bullying, and stalking.
 We expect community members to engage in relationships and sexual interactions that are characterized by consent.

-The University Health Center is committed to providing students with physical and emotional care following incidents of sexual harassment, including sexual assault.
+University Health Services is committed to providing students with physical and emotional care following incidents of sexual harassment, including sexual assault.
 During clinic hours, students can be seen by medical professionals specially trained to care for those who have experienced these issues.
 There is no charge for this confidential appointment.

 The medical team provides services including emergency contraception, antibiotics to prevent infection, and physical exams and other services.
 Staff also treat students who are experiencing difficulty sleeping, anxiety, or depression.
 In addition, they can provide access to other resources, including referrals to on- and off-campus support services.